 Cascade Fluid Pro Bike Trainer

-Cascade Fluid Pro Bike Trainer is another reliable top contender in my list of best fluid wheel-on indoor bike trainers for beginners on a budget.
+Cascade Fluid Pro Bike Trainer is another reliable top contender in my list of best affordable fluid wheel-on indoor bike trainers for beginners.
 Although the company is not one of the leading bike trainer brands on the market, the Cascade is a well-known and respected name in the realm of indoor cycling trainer industry – especially involved in sponsoring several college and university teams across the USA!

 The Cascade’s fluid resistant mechanism is engineered to provide up to about 900 watts of smooth progressive resistance based on the speed.
 In other words, the fluid trainer increases its resistance as speed increases.
 Its drive unit features a thermally sealed fluid chamber as a further guarantee against any possible leakage of fluid therefrom.